CHGLongStone/sepher-ehben/docs/corpus/Reveries/Longstone---How-to-identify-an-asshole.md

   https://medium.com//@jasonmedland/sepher-ehben-reveries-longstone-how-to-identify-an-asshole-27fd479aef8d
 ---

+# Sepher Ehben: Reveries — Longstone — How to identify an asshole

+How to identify an asshole First we need to define our boundaries  Since we’re looking at a list we need some  Quantitative and…

 How to identify an asshole
 First we need to define our boundaries
 Since we’re looking at a list we need some